As a hypothyroid patient, do you think you are fine drinking that purely fine mineral water from a plastic bottle?

 - Cut down on more chemicals by using baking soda under your arms rather than commercially-made underarm deodorants.
 Note that the baking soda may at first cause redness, but it will go away within days and is a great way to kill odors.

 - Have a pounding heartrate that you can’t explain?
-You may be making too much RT3.
+You may be making too much RT3 or have an adrenal issue.

 - Check out typical Questions and Answers about thyroid treatment and related issues.